Ascariasis

 All intestinal Ascaris infections should be treated.

-Albendazole, mebendazole, and ivermectin may harm the fetus, and risk of treatment in pregnant women infected with Ascaris must be balanced with risk of untreated disease.
-Before treatment with ivermectin, patients should be assessed for coinfection with Loa loa if they have lived in areas of central Africa where Loa loa
+Before treatment with ivermectin, patients should be assessed for coinfection with Loa loa if they have lived in areas of central Africa where Loa loa is endemic because ivermectin can cause severe reactions in patients with loiasis and high microfilarial levels.

-Obstructive complications may be effectively treated with anthelmintic drugs or require surgical or endoscopic extraction of adult worms.
+Obstructive complications may be effectively treated with anthelmintics or require surgical or endoscopic extraction of adult worms.

-When the lungs are affected, treatment is symptomatic; it includes bronchodilators and corticosteroids.
-Anthelmintic drugs are typically not used.
+For pulmonary infections, treatment is symptomatic; it includes bronchodilators and corticosteroids.
+Anthelmintics are typically not used.

 Prevention of Ascariasis